resonatehq-examples/example-load-balancing-ts/README.md

 Therefore, the second option tends to be the desired approach, because in theory you can scale the number of instances indefinitely.
 However, this introduces another problem: service discovery and load balancing — that is, knowing which worker / application node has the capacity to take more work.

-But not just that, what happens if a worker / microservice instance crashes after starting claiming work and starting to make progress it.
+But beyond that, what happens if a worker / microservice instance crashes after starting work and making progress on it.

 How does the system know it needs to recover that work somewhere else, and where to recover it?

 These are distributed system engineering issues that developers are commonly forced to solve again and again.
-And often they are forced to mix messy service discovery, load balancing, and recovery logic in with their application/business level logic, which makes for a very poor developer experience.
+And often they are forced to mix messy service discovery, load balancing, and recovery logic into their application or business logic, which makes for a very poor developer experience.

 ## The solution